qccoders/hello-world/README.md

 Each folder contains instructions and code for the language corresponding to the folder name.

-Do you know a language which isn't in the repo?
+Do you know a language that isn't in the repo?
 Help us out by adding it!

 ## Contribution Instructions
 * Fork this repository and clone it to your local machine (https://help.github.com/articles/fork-a-repo/)